 It did feel weird at first, especially when the nurses pulled out my breast and pushed it into my baby’s little mouth.
 But then I knew I had to do it and I eventually got used to it.
-So, now, when I was done with the breastfeeding phase, I decided to put out there the realities of the most imperative motherly duty, so new moms are more aware and not ignorant or scared about what to do and what not to do.
+So, now, when I was done with the breastfeeding phase, I decided to put out there the realities of the most imperative motherly duty.
+I felt this was required so new moms are more aware and not ignorant or scared about what to do and what not to do, like I was after my first delivery.

 The perks of breastfeeding: